hanzhang0116/hzpa-dprive-xfr-over-tls/draft-hzpa-dprive-xfr-over-tls.md

 configured with an authentication domain name (and/or SPKI pinset) and a client certificate.
 The client offers the certificate for authentication by the server and the client can authentic the server the same way as in Strict TLS.
-This provides a defence for both parties against active surveillance, providing bi-directional authentication and end-to-end channel confidentiality.
+This provides a defense for both parties against active surveillance, providing bi-directional authentication and end-to-end channel confidentiality.

 ## IP Based ACL on the Primary